-Smith and the other colleges in the Pioneer Valley offer a wide range of courses in creative writing.
+The English Department is pleased to offer a new Creative Writing emphasis in our major.
+We offer courses in nonfiction prose as well as writing poetry and fiction at the beginning, intermediate, and advanced levels.
+Other colleges in the Pioneer Valley also offer a wide range of courses in creative writing.
 At Smith, we also have the Poetry Center, an innovative program that brings well–known poets to campus each semester and provides opportunities for students to meet.

 Smith offers the following advanced writing courses every semester.
 Each is limited to 12 students.

 - ENG 296 Advanced Fiction Writing

 In addition, the following courses are offered at least once a year:

 Many students also take THE 261 and 262 Writing for the Theater (in the theatre department) and AMS 351 Writing About American Society, a seminar in the American Studies Program.

 We also offer special sections of ENG 120, the Colloquia in Literature, that provide practice in creative writing for beginning students: Reading and Writing Short Stories, and Reading and Writing Short Poems.
 Work in these classes can help you build a portfolio to submit for the more advanced courses.
 These classes, though limited to 18 students, are open to all students at the college; no writing samples are required.